JoseMMorales/OldCar/README.md

 ## Demo...
 ### Multi search...
+As mentioned before multi search is done in tow sections of OldCar keeping search when going throgh details page for each car and refreshing your search details when reaching home page.

 <img src="./public/gif/multiSearch.gif" />

 ### As a User...
+Clear example of how to manage your own site at OldCar App, just a few clicks to create your profile as you want, with favourites and cars published with details that you want.

 <img src="./public/gif/user.gif" />

 ### As Admin...
+Admin is the most powerful role at OldCar as you can manage all profiles around, modifying the ones that are not active.

 <img src="./public/gif/admin.gif" />

 ## Installing